xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/vendor_login_and_first_steps.md

     {% note info %}
     (In "_Warehouse_" mode, the products of different vendors are shipped from the same warehouse, so the "ship-from" address and shipping methods are the same for all the vendors; they are configured by the store administrator.)
     {% endnote %}

+5. If the option to create coupons and discounts has been enabled by the store administrator, the vendor can create coupons and discounts for their products.
+See {% link "Adding coupons and discounts for vendor products" ref_SwbyhUn5 %}.

 Once customers start placing orders for products owned by a vendor, the vendor will be able to view these orders via the Orders section.
 The vendor will also have access to sales statistics including their order statistics and best selling products.
 See {% link "Vendor access to orders and statistics" ref_Q16T5ZnW %}.